-- Expressive Power: Though all programming languages share the same theoretical power (i.e. they are all Turing complete), it is often much easier to accomplish a task in one language as opposed to another. - ► Ease of Use for Novices: BASIC, LOGO, PASCAL, and even JAVA owe much their popularity to the fact that they are easy to learn. - ► Ease of Implementation: Languages like BASIC, PASCAL, JAVA were designed to be easily portable from one platform to another. - Standardization: The weak standard for Pascal is one important reason it declined in favor in the 1980's. - ► Open Source: C owes much of its popularity to being closely associated with open source projects. - Excellent Compilers: A lot of resources were invested into writing good compilers for FORTRAN, one reason why it is still used today for many scientific applications. - ► Economics, Patronage, Inertia: Some languages are supported by large and powerful organizations: ADA by the Department of Defense; C# by Microsoft.
+- Expressive Power: Though most programming languages share the same theoretical power (i.e. they are Turing complete), it is often much easier to accomplish a task in one language as opposed to another. - Ease of Use for Novices: Python and Java owe much their popularity to the fact that they are easy to learn. - Ease of Implementation: Languages like Lisp, Pascal, Java were designed to be easily portable from one platform to another. - Standardization: The weak standard for Pascal is one important reason it declined in favor in the 1980's. - Open Source: C owes much of its popularity to being closely associated with open source projects. - Excellent Compilers: A lot of resources were invested into writing good compilers for Fortran, one reason why it is still used today for many scientific applications. - Economics, Patronage, Inertia: Some languages are supported by large and powerful organizations: Ada by the Department of Defense; Java by Oracle; C# by Microsoft.
 Some languages live on because of a large amount of legacy code.